 That said, Webflow offers plenty of helpful tutorials, articles and a community forum.
 One thing that’s pretty useful is its practical tutorial you’re greeted with upon signing up.
 It runs you through how to use the editor by making you add elements and style them.

-Speaking from personal experience, we can tell you that things often go wrong and finding the cause of the issue and the solution can be a painstaking task.
+Speaking from personal experience, I can tell you that things often go wrong and finding the cause of the issue and the solution can be a painstaking task.
 WordPress is doing its best to move into a more user-friendly direction with the Gutenberg update that added a building block editor, but it's still far away from being as easy as other popular website builders like Wix.